 5. Avoid excessive heat buildup: Heat is the enemy of solid carbide drills.
 Excessive heat can cause the carbide to soften, reducing its hardness and durability.
 To avoid heat buildup, it is essential to maintain proper chip evacuation.
 This can be achieved by using appropriate cutting parameters, regular pecking, using the correct coolant or lubricant, and monitoring the chip formation.
 Additionally, using drills with specialized coatings, such as heat-resistant coatings, can help dissipate heat and prolong the drill's lifespan.

-6. Regular inspection and maintenance: Regularly inspect and maintain the solid carbide drills to identify signs of wear, damage, or degradation.
+solid carbide drills to identify signs of wear, damage, or degradation.
 Pay attention to factors such as chipping, excessive wear on the cutting edges, or any abnormalities in drill performance.
 If any issues are identified, replace or recondition the drill promptly to prevent further damage or poor drilling results.

 7. Storage and handling: Proper storage and handling of solid carbide drills are essential to maintain their longevity.
 Store drills in a dry and clean environment, protected from moisture, dust, and extreme temperature fluctuations that may cause damage.
 Use dedicated tool holders or cases to prevent accidental droppage or contact with other tools that can cause dents or chipping.